 |Home About Richard Press Reviews News Listen and Play Discography My Story Interviews Friends Order Online Contact||

-WHAT THE PRESS THOUGHT"The other voice from the present, Charlton's, came in the form of Refractions, Spiral Ellipse and later, in a generous three-item encore, his very appealing Romanza.
+"The other voice from the present, Charlton's, came in the form of Refractions, Spiral Ellipse and later, in a generous three-item encore, his very appealing Romanza.
 Charlton's music has been called accessible, which, while true, does not really reflect his range of creativity and the demands placed on the skills of its performers."

 Heather Leviston, Classic Melbourne - 28th February 2018.
 As part of the series Australian Impressions, Ziggy and Miles Johnston at the Melbourne Recital Centre Salon.